Pulao Recipe | Vegetable Pulao

 This not only goes well for a regular or a special meal but is also great to pack in office & school lunch boxes.

 Since this is the simplest of the Indian rice dishes made with very little preparation, it is super quick & ridiculously easy to make even for a party when you have a crowd.

+You need to prepare the ingredients first.
 Rinse 1½ cups basmati rice a few times until the water runs clear.
-Then soak it and set aside for atleast 15 to 20 mins.
+Then soak it and set aside for at least 15 to 20 mins.
 Meanwhile prepare the veggies.

 1. Add 2 tablespoons oil or ghee to a cooker or pot.
 Add whole spices –

 - 4 cloves